edgepointlearning/edgepointlearning.com/src/collections/blog/2019/2019-04-24-how-to-keep-track-of-training.md

 ## Learn more

-<strong>At EdgePoint Learning, we help with everything from designing your learning courses to figuring out how to track training for employees.
+**At EdgePoint Learning, we help with everything from designing your learning courses to figuring out how to track training for employees.
 If you need help getting started or have questions about employee training tracking, we can help.
-[Get in touch today](/contact/).</strong>
+[Get in touch today](/contact/).**

-<i>This post was originally published on [eLearning Industry](https://elearningindustry.com/track-employee-training-keep).</i>
+*This post was originally published on [eLearning Industry](https://elearningindustry.com/track-employee-training-keep).*